rwaite9/NA-MSC-Pallet-Simulation/README.md

 ## Data
 All input data for the production model was sourced from the project sponsor.
 Historical data was used to provide estimates for 2024 pallet throughput at each node in the simulation.
 This data can be found in the file below:

+**Update** - 2025 pallet throughput was forecasted using a Prophet time series forecasting model for each location.
+This script for this is also found within this repository.

 Pallet Simulation Data.xlsx
 * Directional yearly pallet throughput for each node in the simulation
 * Lead times between nodes in the network